adminsidra/CEP-Assignment-C-programming-/README.md

 📘 Programming in C (CEP) — Assignment

-This repository contains a collection of C programs written as part of the Computer Engineering Programming (CEP) assignment.
+This repository contains a collection of C programs written as part of the (CEP) assignment.
-Each program demonstrates key concepts in the C programming language, including structures, arrays, functions, file handling, recursion, pointers, and decision-making statements.

 ---